MAURISA S COLEMAN IS A BRITISH-TRINIDADIAN ENTREPRENEUR AND ACTRESS.

-Maurisa is also the co-owner of Black Panther Productions, a film production company which provides offers an A to Z production from writing the script, editing, filming, all the way to the final movie edit.
+In true entrepreneurial spirit, Maurisa is also the co-owner of Black Panther Productions, a film production company which provides a full back to front film production service.